digital-archives/HISTGA1011/slides/week_03_slide_deck.md

 <!--presenter notes

-This is a screen capture of the FTK Imager graphical user interface (GUI).
-On the left-hand side of the screen is a folder directory or "tree" showing one of the disk images (ending in the file format extension aff, which stands for "advanced file format", an dopen-source forensic disk image file format.)
-On the lower right-hand side of the screen is a hex editor, which lists the hexadecimal representations of the binary code stored on the image, as well as their sector location listed in the left-hand column.
+This is a screen capture of the FTK Imager graphical user interface (GUI), which is one of many tools offered in the Forensic Toolkit environment.

+On the left-hand side of the screen is a folder directory or "tree" showing one of the disk images (ending in the file format extension AFF, which stands for "advanced file format", a forensic disk image file format.)
+On the lower right-hand side of the screen is a hex editor, which lists the hexadecimal representations of the binary code stored on the image, as well as their sector location (a sector refers to a specific area of a disk) listed in the left-hand column.

 Along with creating a disk image, FTK Imager also “...calculates MD5 and SHA-1 checksums in order to verify that the capture was successful … a text file including some technical metadata and fixity information, and a CSV file listing the file names and paths of data contained on the imaged media.”

-“Unfortunately, FTK Imager was only able to capture images of a handful of the floppy diskss.
-When unsuccessful, the software frequently failed to recognize the external floppy disk drive or became unresponsive.
-Neither was this problem necessarily remedied by removing the problem disk and replacing it with another; on several occasions, an unreadable disk seemed to corrupt the entire imaging process, requiring that the drive be switched off and disconnected from the computer workstation, and the software restarted.
-Only then would another otherwise readable disk be recognized.
-As might be expected, this slowed the imaging process substantially.

-Further attempts were made using another imaging tool, Acronis Backup & Recovery.
-As the name suggests, this is a proprietary product designed to help small businesses backup their data through the capture of forensic images.
-However, imaging attempts using this tool and the same configuration of hardware as had been used with FTK Imager were no more successful.”

 -->